enaymerich/PrivatAI/README.md

-Repository for Udacity Private AI Scholarship
+Repository for Udacity Private AI Scholarship:

 In this repo I inserted some example code for implementing pytorch code in a secure and distributed way